-Anti-oppressive clinical supervision represents a transformative approach to the supervisory relationship that acknowledges power dynamics, challenges systemic barriers, and creates space for authentic growth.
-As LPC Associates navigate the complex journey toward licensure in Oregon, the supervision model you choose can significantly impact your professional development and how you ultimately serve your clients.
+That question is where anti-oppressive supervision starts.
+Anti-oppressive clinical supervision names power dynamics directly instead of treating them as background noise to the supervisory relationship.
+As LPC Associates work toward licensure in Oregon, the supervision model you choose shapes your professional development and how you ultimately serve your clients.

 What is an Anti-Oppressive Framework in Supervision?